lilyhe123/WLSOnDocker/test.md

 WebLogic Sample on Kubernetes with Shared Domain Home
 =========================================
 This sample extends the Oracle WebLogic developer install image by creating a sample WLS 12.2.1.3 domain and cluster to run in Kubernetes.
-The WebLogic domain consists of an Admin server and one or more Managed servers running in a WebLogic cluster.
-And all the WebLogic servers are shared the same domain home which is stored in an external volume.
+The WebLogic domain consists of an Admininstrator Server and several Managed Servers running in a WebLogic cluster.
+All WebLogic servers share the same domain home which has been mapped to an external volume.

 ## Prerequisites
 1. You need to have a Kubernetes cluster up and running with kubectl installed.